UC-Berkeley-Extension/global/README.md

 `USERNAME@global-web:/var/www/html/web$`

 Run the following commands.
-- `cp ../config/settings/settings.ddev.php sites/default`
-- `drush si --existing-config`
-- Then note the password given at the end of installation.

-*Tip:* You can instead run the single shell command:
-- `/var/www/html/scripts/setup.sh`
+- `cd ..` - this will put you in `/var/www/html`
+- `phing install` - to install the Drupal site from scratch.
+- The `admin` user will then have its password set to `admin`.

-Visit https://global.ddev.site and login as `admin` with the password provided to you.
+Visit https://global.ddev.site and login as `admin\admin`.

 *Hint:* If you forget the password, use `drush uli` to get a login link.